Get up to €10,800 for a disrupted trip

 According to the International Air Transport Association (IATA), you may pack perfumes in containers up to 500 millilitres (17 ounces) each.
 Additionally, the total amount of toiletries, including all flammable liquids like perfumes, deodorants, and hairsprays, must not exceed 2 litres or 2 kilograms per passenger.

 When packing perfume in your checked luggage, take care to prevent leaks or breakage.
 Cabin pressure changes and the rough handling of checked bags can easily damage fragile items.
-Wrap your perfume bottle in soft clothing or bubble wrap and place it in the centre of your suitcase, surrounded by cushioning items.
-This helps absorb shocks and keeps your bottle intact throughout the journey.
+A few simple steps keep your bottle safe:

 If you're flying internationally, buying perfume at a duty-free shop can be an appealing option.
 Not only are the prices often lower, but these purchases also follow a slightly different set of rules.
 When you buy perfume at a duty-free store located after security, the item is packaged in a special sealed bag called a STEB, which is short for Secure Tamper Evident Bag.
 Your receipt will be placed inside the bag as proof of purchase.